Image Image

 Can you still drive after a DUI in Illinois?

-Yes, you may still be able to drive after a DUI arrest by getting a Monitoring Device Driving Permit (MDDP), which lets you drive with a BAIID installed.
+Yes, it’s possible to keep driving after a DUI arrest by securing a Monitoring Device Driving Permit (MDDP) that requires BAIID use.
 It’s also possible to contest the summary suspension, but the court imposes strict filing deadlines you must follow.

 Can a DUI be dismissed in Illinois?